gaorlov/deserializer/README.md

 what do we do?

-Normally, we'd have some params we permit, do some parsing and feed those into DishReview.new, like
+Normally, we'd have some params we permit, do some parsing and feed those into `DishReview.new`, like

 ``` ruby
 class DishReviewController < BaseController